Haleakala National Park, Maui

 Stretching across Maui’s southern and eastern coastline, Haleakala National Park is home to Maui's highest peak.
 Rising 10,023 feet above sea level, Haleakala's graceful slopes can be seen from just about any point on the island.
 Haleakala means "house of the sun" in Hawaiian, and legend has it that the demigod Maui lassoed the sun from its journey across the sky as he stood on the volcano’s summit, slowing its descent to make the day last even longer.

 The park is comprised of over 30,000 acres of public land, has three separate visitors centers and covers a range of natural environments.
-You can travel atop the highest peaks of Haleakala, hiking above the clouds and horseback riding across otherworldly deserts.
+You can travel atop the highest peaks of Haleakala, hiking above the clouds and across otherworldly deserts.
 As the park stretches out to the coast towards sea level you can even visit lush tropical areas full of waterfalls and streams.

 Many visitors and locals wake up early to drive up to the Haleakala Visitor Center (9,740 feet), the best spot to watch the sunrise.
 On a clear morning, seeing the sunrise from the summit of Haleakala is an unforgettable experience.
 Even those who’ve witnessed the event many times say they’ve never seen the same sunrise twice.
 Perhaps just as spectacular are Haleakala's sunsets and the bright, starry skies revealed at night.